cclics/shiftwork/README.md

 ## About Shiftwork App

+The Shiftwork App is a meeting place for shiftworkers seeking gigs and busines owners seeking an easy way to fill last-minute open shifts.<br />
-The Shiftwork App is engineered by the fellows of Our Time For Tech's CodeCollab track.
+The app is engineered by the fellows of Our Time For Tech's CodeCollab track.
 Through building this application, our fellows increase their competencies in the following areas:
 - Technical and interpersonal collaboration
 - Team communication
 - Interpreting, managing & implementing project requirements